lukepighetti/jest-debug-typescript/README.md

-This example comes from [Jakub Snyowiec](https://medium.com/@jakubsynowiec/debugging-typescript-jest-unit-tests-with-visual-studio-code-36cd16865bb0) on Medium.
+This example comes from [nsimmons](https://github.com/nsimmons/ts-jest-test-vscode) on GitHub.

-This example actually does attach and provide breakpoints, but it only works 10% of the time, and there is no rhyme or reason as to when it will work.
+This example is fairly legacy and I can't get it to hook up.

 On Node 10.15 and Typescript 3.2